dangvanthanh/vue-turborepo-boilerplate/README.md

 - `web` - Vue 3 app with port is `3000`
 - `@repo/lib` - Adapter for 3rd party
+- `@repo/biome-config` - Biome config for the repo
 - `@repo/typescript-config` - TypeScript config for the repo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).